JohnStrunk/wahoo-results/README.md

 3. Configure Wahoo!
 Results to watch for the Dolphin `*.do4` race result files.
 4. Run the scoreboard.
-It will display race results including both names (from the start list files) and times (from the Dolphin result files).
+It will display race results including both names (from the start list files) and times (from the Dolphin result files) onto Chromecast devices on the local network.

 ## License